GenericMappingTools/gmt/doc/rst/source/mapproject.rst

     to fixed point.
 Use |-A|\ **o** to get orientations (-90/90) rather than azimuths (0/360).
 Upper case **F**, **B** or **O** will convert from geodetic to geocentric latitudes and estimate azimuth of geodesics (assuming the current ellipsoid is not a sphere).
+If more than one of f,b,o,F,B,O are given the first one is used.
 If no fixed point is given then we compute the azimuth (or back-azimuth) from the previous point.
 Alternatively, append **+v** to obtain a *variable* 2nd point (*lon0*/*lat0*) via columns 3-4 in the input file.